-NHLBI Policy for Inclusion of Women and Minorities in Clinical Research
+NHLBI Policy for the Inclusion of Women, Minorities, and Participants Across the Lifespan in Clinical Research

-Prior to making awards, the NHLBI will examine each grant application to ensure that it complies with the NIH Revitalization Act of 1993.
-The expectation for NHLBI-funded studies is that the targeted study population will reflect the composition of the overall U.S. population (51 percent women, 30 percent minorities) or the gender/race/ethnic distribution of the population affected by the disease/condition under study, if such information is available.
+Prior to making awards, NHLBI will examine each grant application to ensure that it complies with the NIH policies and guidelines.
+The expectation for NHLBI-funded studies is that the proposed study population is appropriate for the scientific aims of the study.
+The targeted study population will reflect the age/gender/race/ethnic distribution of the population affected by the disease/condition under study, or if such information is not available, the study population should reflect the composition of the overall U.S. population (51% women, 30% minorities).
 Exceptions are permitted only when a valid scientific justification for limited inclusion exists; the law states explicitly that cost is not a permissible justification.

 Katie Kavounis, MPH

 6705 Rockledge Drive, Room 308-D